 Alluvium (Qa) and Glacial Sediments (Qg)

-in the Ohio River Valley, and broad flat areas in the valleys of the
+in the Ohio River Valley; it forms broad flat areas in the valleys of

-Kentucky River and large tributaries.
-Some Ohio River terraces are as
+the Salt and Kentucky Rivers and large tributaries.
+Some Ohio River

-much as 80 feet above normal pool stage.
-Flats are dissected by short,
+terraces are as much as 80 feet above normal pool stage.
+Flats are dissected

-These unconsolidated materials yield 200 to 500 gallons per minute to
+The alluvium yields 200 to 500 gallons per minute to most wells that

-most wells that penetrate the full thickness of alluvium in the Ohio
+penetrate the full thickness of sediment in the Ohio Valley; it yields

-Valley, and more than 1,000 gallons per minute to large-diameter wells.
+more than 1,000 gallons per minute to large-diameter wells.
+The alluvium

 and may yield more than 500 gallons per day where gravel is present.